LexTerm/LexTermClient/INSTRUCTIONS.md

 <a name="term"></a>
 Terminology Perspective
 -----------
-In order to view the terminology perspective, there must be entries for the LexTerm Manager to access.
+In order to view the terminology view, there must be entries for the LexTerm Manager to access.
 If the "Terminology" link does not appear in the top navigation bar, you need to either [manually create entries](#help-new-entry) or [import an existing TBX termbase](#tbx) to proceed.
-Once data has been entered the terminology perspective becomes available by clicking the "Terminology" link in the top navigation bar.
+Once data has been entered the terminology view becomes available by clicking the "Terminology" link in the top navigation bar.

-The terminology perspective consists of a table of concepts and their representations (i.e. terms) in selected languages.
+The terminology view consists of a table of concepts and their representations (i.e. terms) in selected languages.
 To select a language to view, simply click the box under "Languages" and select a language by name from the dropdown menu.
 You can also filter concepts by subject field if subject fields have been assigned to concepts ([see editing existing entries](#edit-entry)).

 To deselect a language or subject field, simply click the "X" on the language name tag.

-Results can be paginated using the pager at the bottom of the terminology perspective.
+Results can be paginated using the pager at the bottom of the terminology view.
 The left-hand side of the pager is for limiting the number of results in the table, and the right-hand side is for cycling through pages of data when the LexTerm Manager has more entries that match the languages and subject fields selected than the limit.